-Further to this, for Ukrainian nationals the following also applies:
+Further to this, for Ukrainian nationals and other categories of persons to whom the Act on Assistance to Ukrainian nationals applies the following also applies:

 - persons above 60/65 years old can benefit from job seeking assistance; - ▶ there are additional services from voluntary labour corps for persons between age of 15 and 25. - IV.
 Availability of vocational training/educational opportunities for adults/practical workplace experience.